amirkeren/bluemix-lab2/README.md

 2. Click on "Service Credentials" then on "New Credential" and finally click "Add" (this will later allow OpenWhisk to connect to that DB instance)

+3. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog

+4. Click on the "Create" button to add the new service

 #Creating the action

 1. Go to the [OpenWhisk editor](https://console.ng.bluemix.net/openwhisk/editor) and create a new action (use the default settings) with any name of your choosing